gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 Second, **open source is an expense not everyone can afford**.
 Potential contributors may not have free time to work on open source, and their jobs may not support contributing as part of our workload.

-Third, **many people don’t see themselves represented in open source.**
+Third, **many people don't see themselves represented in open source.**

 #### Overcoming these obstacles